-Photographs of pupils may be published, having first obtained parental permission.
+Photographs of pupils may be published.
 In general they should not identify a child by their first name, unless explicit parental permission for this has been obtained.
 It is the school's responsibility to ensure that external publishers are aware of the school's publication guidelines and to establish whether such publications will be available on the internet.